Inference on LATEs with covariates: Additional results on variance estimation

-We notice that the first term in the expressions coincides with the first terms in \eqref{eq:unbvarest_decomp}. the same holds up to a scaling constant for the second term.
-Those terms are therefore covered by the proof in the previous section.
-The only new terms are last terms of the respective expressions that yield a positive bias in the variance estimator.
-The bias contribution to the variance by observation $i$, if observation $j(i)$ is the only observation in the same covariate group with the same instrument status, is
+The first term in the expressions coincides with the first terms in \eqref{eq:unbvarest_decomp}.
+The same holds up to a scaling constant for the second term.
+Those terms are therefore covered by the proof in Appendix~\ref{app:consistentvar}.
+The only new terms are the last terms of the respective expressions that yield a positive bias in the variance estimator.
+Substituting these terms into \eqref{eq:Vhat}, we see that the bias contribution by observation $i$ if observation $j(i)$ is the only observation in the same covariate group with the same instrument status, is

-We consider the first term and sum over all observations that only have one member of the same covariate group with the same instrument status.
-Call this set $\mathcal{S}$ and note that $|\mathcal{S}|=\{2,4,\ldots,n/2\}$.
-We have